alexander-pastukhov/bistable_history/paper.md

 For a bistable case, there are two history states, one for each perceptual state.
 Therefore, we compute a history as a difference of cumulative histories:
 $$\tag{7}\Delta h(t, \tau) = h_{suppressed}(t, \tau) - h_{dominant}(t, \tau) $$
-where $h_{dominant}$ and $h_{suppressed}$ are history states for the currently dominant and suppressed states, respectively. _E.g._, if a left eye dominates during the following phase, $h_{dominant} = h_{left}$ and $h_{suppressed} = h_{right}$ and vice versa.
+where $h_{dominant}$ and $h_{suppressed}$ are history states for currently dominant and suppressed states, respectively. _E.g._, if a left eye dominates during the following phase, $h_{dominant} = h_{left}$ and $h_{suppressed} = h_{right}$ and vice versa.

 # Usage and Features
-The main function is `fit_cumhist()` that takes a data frame with time-series as a first argument.
+The main function is `fit_cumhist()` which takes a data frame with time-series as a first argument.
 In addition, you need to specify the name of the column that codes the perceptual state (`state` argument) and a column that holds either dominance phase duration (`duration`) or its onset (`onset`).
 The code below is the simplest case scenario, fitting data using Gamma distribution (default family) for a single run of a single participant.
 By default, the function fits the time constant $\tau$ for slowly accumulating adaptation but uses default values for other parameters that influence history computation.

 ```r
 library(bistablehistory)